brianarthur/portfolio/content/projects/power-hour-buddy.md

 ---
-title: 'Portfolio'
+title: 'Power Hour Buddy'
-description: 'Personal portfolio website built with Next JS'
+description: 'QHacks project to create custom power hour playlists using the Spotify API'
-startDate: '2021-05-01'
+startDate: '2021-01-01'
-endDate: '2021-05-15'
+endDate: '2021-01-15'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.